-my ears have returned to me from their unpleasant bout with congested stupidity. there has been much rejoicing and love-making. well, minus the love-making. in celebration, my ears and i paid a visit to dr. disc today and decided to take more than a cursory glance at the vinyl section for the first time. this is what we ended up leaving with:
+My ears have returned to me from their unpleasant bout with congested stupidity.
+There has been much rejoicing and love-making.
+Well, minus the love-making.
+In celebration, my ears and I paid a visit to Dr. Disc today and decided to take more than a cursory glance at the vinyl section for the first time ever.

-i don’t really weigh in on the whole analog vs. digital sound quality debate…i just like records and think they’re cool to have. as i mentioned in a post a few months back, the artwork is so much more interesting to look at when you can actually see it in some detail. cds seem pretty tiny and insignificant in comparison. this is part of the reason why i’d like to do something different with the packaging for my cds in the future. i don’t ever want to compromise artwork again for the sake of modifying it to accommodate cd jewel case sizes. i’m not entirely sure yet just what i’m going to do to break away from the conventional sizing and packaging, but it should be fun experimenting.
+I don’t really weigh in on the whole analog vs. digital sound quality debate.
+I just like records and think they’re cool to have.
+As I mentioned in a post a few months back, the artwork is so much more interesting to look at when you can actually see it in some detail.
+CDs seem pretty tiny and insignificant in comparison.
+This is part of the reason why I’d like to do something different with the packaging for my CDs in the future.
+I don’t ever want to compromise artwork again for the sake of modifying it to accommodate CD jewel case sizes.
+I’m not entirely sure yet just what I’m going to do to break away from the conventional sizing and packaging, but it should be fun experimenting.

-this weekend i plan to look for a scanner and possibly/hopefully buy one, so there should be album cover art and other such things up here soon. maybe i’ll put up some handwritten lyrics and random things like that. the possibilities are quite possibly possible, and maybe even numerous. it’s an exciting time to dream of beehives.
+This weekend I plan to look for a scanner and possibly/hopefully buy one, so there should be album cover art and other such things up here soon.
+Maybe I’ll put up some handwritten lyrics and random things like that.
+The possibilities are quite possibly possible, and maybe even numerous.
+It’s an exciting time to dream of beehives.